 The Passionier Lofekea Ceramic has an intuitive, well-thought-out design that puts the competition to shame.
 This dish has three parts — a ceramic holding container, a metal rack that holds the soap bar, and a silicone pad that acts as a catchment for excess water and keeps the dish from slipping.
 These elements work in unison to keep the counter clean and the soap bar dry and allows for easy drainage of excess water whenever the ceramic dish gets full.
 We especially liked the metal holding rack that sits inside the ceramic container because it stays clean and provides an elevated surface for the bar to rest on.
 It's also super affordable, adding to the long list of why we love this soap dish.

 There was a bit of confusion among our testers about the purpose and usefulness of the included silicone pad.
-The idea is that it keeps the dish from slipping, which makes sense in theory, but in practice, we didn't find the silicone pad to be all that useful.
+In theory, it keeps the dish from slipping, but in practice, we didn't find the silicone pad to be all that useful.

-If you're looking for a straightforward soap dish without any bells and whistles, look no further than the AmazerBath Bamboo.
+If you're looking for a straightforward soap dish without any bells and whistles, look no further than the AmazerBath Bamboo 2-Pack.
 This set is a simple bamboo design made from a single piece of wood.
-This is an important distinction between the AmazerBath and other wooden options we reviewed that are constructed using glue to attach individual slats of wood.
+This is an important distinction between the AmazerBath and other wooden options we tested, which are constructed using glue to attach individual slats of wood.
 Because the AmazerBath is all one piece of wood, it is easier to clean and much more durable.
 The slats keep the soap bar dry, but excess water drains out onto the counter or side of the sink since this dish doesn't have an integrated catchment system.

 Though the AmazerBath keeps the soap dry and fresh, our main gripe is that it doesn't have a great drainage system.
 If used in the shower, water can just drain out into the tub, but it makes a bit of a mess on a countertop.
 For these reasons, this dish gets lower scores in both drainage and versatility.